Beijing siheyuan

-Beijing has preserved many streets and buildings from the Yuan Dynasty, including Siheyuan.
-The gray-tiled houses arranged around square courtyards are visible when looking down upon the city of Beijing from above.
-The courtyards are often adorned with trees, providing shade and a touch of nature amidst the urban landscape.

-Features
+Features of Beijing siheyuan

-The basic structure of Beijing Siheyuan is a courtyard surrounded by houses on four sides.
-Due to the city's urban layout, most hutongs in Beijing run east–west, resulting in a predominantly north–south orientation for the Siheyuan within them.
-The gate of a Siheyuan sitting on the north side of the alley is usually opened in the southeast of it, instead of directly opposite the south-facing main house.
-A Siheyuan sitting on the south side of the alley would normally open its gate on the west side of the north house.
+Like other forms of siheyuan, the basic structure of Beijing siheyuan involves the four structures within them surrounding the courtyard in the centre.
+Most hutongs in Beijing run east–west, causing most siheyuan in Beijing to be orientated north–south to allow for exit into the hutong.
+The gate of a Beijing siheyuan, instead of directly facing the main house, is usually situated on the southeast or northwest side of the siheyuan depending on which side of the structure the alley (hutong) is on.

-The central courtyard of Beijing Siheyuan is very spacious and square, which contrasts it from that of a Shanxi siheyuan.
-The four groups of buildings surrounding the courtyard are independent of each other and are only connected by corridors, which is also a unique feature of Beijing siheyuan.
-In addition, architectural details such as gatehouses, screen walls, and door piers are characteristic of the Beijing style.
-There are several different gate formats which correspond to different sizes of Siheyuan.
-Most houses have simple and barely decorated roof ridges.
+Beijing siheyuan have courtyards that are very spacious and square, which contrasts with the style of siheyuan found in Shanxi.
+The structures surrounding the courtyard are separate from each other and are only connected by corridors.
+Architectural details such as gatehouses, screen walls, and door piers are also common characteristics of the Beijing style.
+There are several different gate formats which correspond to different siheyuan sizes, and most have relatively simple Qingshui roof ridges with few decorations.

 Quantity

 There are no formal statistics on the number of siheyuans in different periods of history.
-The "Qianlong's Capital Map" of the Qing Dynasty recorded that there were more than 26,000 siheyuans at that time.
-In the 1980s, statistics from the Beijing Ancient Architecture Research Institute showed that there were more than 6,000 siheyuans at that time, more than 3,000 of them were well preserved.
-The "Beijing Siheyuan Chronicle" (2016) compiled by the Beijing Local Chronicles Compilation Committee Office included a total of 923 well-preserved siheyuans.
-The "Beijing Siheyuan Chronicle" also counted the number of siheyuans in towns outside the urban area (Haidian, Mentougou, Fangshan, Yanqing, Shunyi, Miyun) for the first time, of which nearly 200 were well preserved.
+The Qing Dynasty "Qianlong Capital Map" states that there were over 26,000 siheyuans in Beijing at the time.
+1980s statistics from the Beijing Ancient Architecture Research Institute calculated over 6,000 siheyuans, 3,000 of which were in good condition.
+The "Beijing Siheyuan Chronicle" (2016), compiled by the Beijing Local Chronicles Compilation Committee Office, found a total of 923 well-preserved siheyuans.
+The "Beijing Siheyuan Chronicle" also counted the number of siheyuan in areas outside the Beijing urban area (specifically Haidian, Mentougou, Fangshan, Yanqing, Shunyi, Miyun) for the first time, and found nearly 200 well-preserved siheyuan structures.